OmarTawfik/github-actions-js/docs/grammar.md

 [actions/workflow-parser](https://github.com/actions/workflow-parser/blob/master/language.md).
 Compiling a `.workflow` file is divided into three phases:

-1. **Scanning**: where text is divided into invididual tokens, marked by a position, length and a type.
-Missing
+1. **Scanning**: where text is divided into individual tokens, marked by a range and a type.
 2. **Parsing**: an initial syntax tree is constructed from the token stream.
 Parsing is error-tolerant and prefers to construct partially valid trees in order to report diagnostics in the next phase.
 3. **Binding**: where a complete list of symbols is compiled, and any advanced analysis/error reporting is done.